Tag Archives: Molly Ringwald

 Grade: B+

-A superior grade of ‘B+’ may surprise some who know that I’m not a big fan of generic 1980s films, romantic comedies, or dramas.
+A ‘B+’ grade may surprise some who know that I’m not a big fan of generic 1980s films, romantic comedies, or dramas.

-Pretty in Pink (1986) and its writer John Hughes epitomizes the 1980s and teen angst films in general but looking beneath the surface the film has a lot of heart.
+Pretty in Pink (1986) and its writer, John Hughes, epitomize the 1980s and teen-angst films in general, but beneath the surface, the film has a lot of heart.

-Star Molly Ringwald was the ‘it’ girl of the decade perfectly portraying the girl next door facing the trials and tribulations ordinary sixteen-year-olds faced.
+Star Molly Ringwald was the ‘it’ girl of the decade, perfectly portraying the girl next door facing the trials and tribulations of ordinary sixteen-year-olds.

-Andie (Ringwald) is an outcast at her Midwest USA high school.
-From a working-class household with an unemployed father (Harry Dean Stanton) and an absent mother she makes her clothes and has an individual fashion sense.
+Andie (Ringwald) is an outcast at her high school in the American Midwest.
+From a working-class household with an unemployed father (Harry Dean Stanton) and an absent mother, she makes her clothes and has an individual fashion sense.

 She’s not exactly popular with the bitchy and materialistic cheerleaders.

 When one of the rich and famous kids at school, Blane (Andrew McCarthy), asks Andie out, it seems too good to be true.
-As Andie starts falling for Blane, she begins to realize that dating someone from a different social class has its challenges.
+As Andie starts falling for Blane, she realizes that dating someone from a different social class comes with its challenges.

-Pretty in Pink has a few different angles going on including a social sphere, a romantic triangle, and conformity.
+Pretty in Pink has a few different angles, including a social sphere, a romantic triangle, and themes of conformity.

-She has so much in common with Ducky who also has blue-collar roots but her heart belongs to Blane who could offer her so much more.
-Andie is headed for University and couldn’t Blane be proper sophistication for her?
+She has so much in common with Ducky, who also has blue-collar roots, but her heart belongs to Blane, who could offer her so much more.
+Andie is headed for University and couldn’t Blane be the proper sophistication for her?

 I’m on team Blane.